UBC-MDS/horror_movies/README.md

 ## Authors

-We are the team 11 for DSCI 522 course at UBC MDS program (Fall 2022, Block 3).
+We are team 11 for DSCI 522 of the UBC MDS program (2022/23 cohort).

 - Raul Aguilar
 - Hongjian (Sam) Li